Diet for a New America: Animals, the Environment, Human Health, and the Vegan Diet

 This book is a powerhouse of information and inspiration!

 For about eight or ten months prior to reading Diet for a New America, I had an uncomfortable feeling that eating animals was wrong.
-This was a disturbing concept, since -- like most other people -- I had been raised to believe that eating meat, eggs, and dairy products was perfectly fine, natural, and healthy.
-For some time, I tried not to listen to my inner voice telling me that it may be better to be vegetarian.
+This was a disturbing concept, since - like most other people - I had been raised to believe that eating meat, eggs, and dairy products was perfectly fine, natural, and healthy.
+For some time, I tried not to listen to my inner voice telling me that it may be better for me to be vegetarian.
 But my thoughts kept returning to this "crazy" idea of not eating meat.
 (I had not yet heard the term "vegan.")

 I had the vague sense that eating meat was unhealthy for both my body and the environment.
 And it was obviously not healthy for the animals being consumed.
 It seemed that these things were all connected somehow, but I didn't have a clear sense of exactly what that meant.